MarkKozel/CompOrgEText/docs/Introduction/index.md

 ---
 title: Introduction to Computer Organization Section
 parent: Computer Organization EText
-description: Description of main topics to be covered in this course
+description: This section describes the main topics to be covered in this course.
 pageClass: Section
 tags: []
 ---